arisAlexis/neo4j-social-backend-es6-example/README.md

 You can see how Neo4j can be used with a minimal wrapper around it's HTTP API and how you can use ES6 Promises for writing and testing completely callbackless code.

+*Important to note is that express routes are not setup.
+The files that are interesting to look at are the database connectors,the models and the stores.*

 Stack used is:

 1. Node.js 0.12